forcedotcom/cli/releasenotes/sf/README.md

     ```
     (GitHub Feature Request [#2130](https://github.com/forcedotcom/cli/issues/2130), plugin-org PR [#681](https://github.com/salesforcecli/plugin-org/pull/681))

+* NEW: Salesforce DX projects now support the UserAccessPolicy metadata type.

 * CHANGE: the `project deploy` commands now leave the `--test-level` flag undefined by default and let the org decide what tests run.
 If you don't specify the flag:

   - Non-production orgs don't run any tests.